-There are loads of small things we can do every day to make Worcester a 'climate friendly' place to live, work and do business in.
-Small things like turning off the tap when you're brushing your teeth, taking your own bag to the supermarket or switching to energy saving lightbulbs may seem small and insignificant on their own, but together they will make a big difference.
+There are plenty of small things we can do every day to make Worcester a 'more sustainable' place to live, work and do business in.
+Small things like turning off the tap when you're brushing your teeth, taking your own bag to the supermarket or switching to energy saving light bulbs may seem small and insignificant on their own, but together they will make a big difference.

-For specific information on making your home more energy efficient and 'green', see the Sustainable Home page.
+For specific information on making your home more energy efficient and 'green', see the Sustainable Homes page.

 Your Carbon Footprint

-Unsure where to start?
-Why not start by calculating what your current ‘carbon footprint’ is?
-The carbon calculator takes information about you and your lifestyle, and tells you what your current carbon footprint is – how many tonnes of CO2 you are responsible for each year.
+Fancy discovering how much carbon you currently produce?
+Use a Carbon Calculator to input information about you and your lifestyle, and find out what your current carbon footprint is – how many tonnes of CO2 you are responsible for each year.

-Worcester City emits 5.8 tonnes of CO2 per person, which is lower than the County average of 8.4 tonnes per person.
-Since 2005, Worcester City’s emissions have reduced by 0.8 tonnes per person (a summary of the information from Worcestershire is in the table below, for the full report visit the DECC)
+Worcester City emits 5.0 tonnes of CO2 per person, which is lower than the County average of 7.2 tonnes per person.
+Since 2005, Worcester City’s emissions have reduced by 0.8 tonnes per person (a summary of the information from Worcestershire is in the table below, for the full report visit DECC’s website)

 2005 (CO2 tonnes per capita)

 The Worcestershire Green Directory is a free resource packed with handy tips and useful contacts to make it easier for you to live a sustainable lifestyle.

 - Worcester City Council’s recycling pages

 - Let’s Waste Less, packed full of useful information on waste preventio